 All but one of the fatalities since the outbreak of enterohaemorrhagic E. coli (EHEC) poisoning began last month have occurred in Germany.
-A patient, who died in Sweden, had recently returned from there.
+A patient who died in Sweden had recently returned from Germany.

 Regional German health authorities have reported more than 2,000 cases of people falling ill with EHEC poisoning, with symptoms including stomach cramps, diarrhoea, fever and vomiting.

-A large majority are female, meaning that the source is "probably something that women prefer more than men," Andrea Ellis, an epidemiologist at the World Health Organisation's department of food safety, said in Geneva.
+A large majority are female, suggesting that the source is "probably something that women prefer more than men," Andrea Ellis, an epidemiologist at the World Health Organisation's (WHO) department of food safety, said in Geneva.

 In some cases the infection can lead to bloody diarrhoea and potentially life-threatening conditions such as haemolytic uraemic syndrome (HUS), a kidney disease.

-All cases except two involve people who live in or had recently visited northern Germany, or, in one case, had contact with a visitor from there, the WHO said.
+All cases except two involve people who live in or had recently visited northern Germany, or, in one case, had contact with a visitor from there.

 Merkel defended last week's false cucumber alert in a phone call Thursday with Prime Minister Jose Luis Rodriguez Zapatero, saying authorities were "duty-bound to inform the public at all times."